-Learning and Teaching methods

-A variety of learning methods and technologies are employed across all units.
-They include: Briefings, Lectures, Project work, Tutorials, Seminars, Workshops, Group work, Field Trips, Online activity, Individual Presentations and critiques, Group presentations, and self-directed independent study.

-Although you are individually assessed, you may also work in teams and collaborate with external partners and students from other programmes.
-These collaborations, which will be supported by your course tutor, can stimulate a powerful mix of individual, teambased and interdisciplinary approaches to your understanding of the parameters of professional practice.
+Learning and Teaching methods Assessment Strategy A variety of learning methods and technologies are employed across all modules: Briefings, Lectures, Project work, Tutorials, Seminars, Workshops, Group work, Field Trips, Online activity, Individual Presentations and critiques, Group presentations, and self- directed independent study.
+Although students are individually assessed, there is opportunity to work in teams and collaborate with peers.
+These collaborations, which will be supported by course teams can stimulate a powerful mix of individual, team- based and interdisciplinary approaches to enhance the understanding of the parameters of professional practice.
+The course is underpinned by a mentoring programme and throughout each module students will be provided with the opportunity to have regular meetings and touchpoints with course tutors and industry mentors.
 There are several mechanisms for evaluating the effectiveness of learning methods.
 They include: Module evaluation, Staff Student Liaison Committee meetings, and Personal Progress Reviews.

-Assessment Strategy

-A variety of assessment methods are employed across all units.
+A variety of assessment methods are employed across all modules.
 They include formative and summative assessments of: presentations, portfolios, learning journals, reports, peer assessment and external reviews.
-These methods encourage you to critically reflect on and build your learning and progress.

-Formative feedback is given at the end of each term and students will receive ongoing advice and guidance (feed forward) alongside a critique against learning outcomes and assessment criteria.
-At the end of the unit summative assessment will provide conclusive feedback in response to an online submission of the assessment requirements for the modular units for this course.
+These methods encourage students to critically reflect on and build their learning and progress.
+Formative feedback is given during each module and students will receive ongoing advice and guidance (feed forward) alongside a critique against learning outcomes and assessment criteria.
+At the end of the modules summative assessment will provide conclusive feedback in response to the submission and assessment requirements.

+Module Code Module Title Shared Module Mandatory / Elective Credits Level 7 DSM22101 Design Management Principles and Processes no Mandatory 20 DSM22102 Creative Entrepreneurship and Collaboration yes Mandatory 20 DSM22103 Introduction to Research Methods yes Mandatory 20 DSM22104 Innovation and Resilience yes Mandatory 20 DGM22705 Environmental and Social Governance (ESG) Principles yes Mandatory 20 DSM22106 AI in Management Practice yes Mandatory 20 DGM22707 Major Project no Mandatory 60 180